SpencerLeBard/Bug-Logger/readme.md

 ### Saturday/Sunday

-1 BugDetails displays the details of a bug and its Notes /// NOTE GET NOTE BY BUGID IN SERVER
+1 BugDetails displays the details of a bug and its Notes

 ### Monday